JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/ALOHA/sketch).

 We see when a station sends a message, the base station decodes it, then sends back an ACK.
 When two stations send messages that overlap, the base station is unable to read either (think the General hearing two drums at the same time) and the ACK is not sent back.
 When we see all the stations try to send a message at around the same time, notice it is harder for each message to be lucky enough to finish before another starts.
 We also see at one point an overlap between the ACK and the message from station C, but nothing interferes.
-This is because the stations are sending on a different frequency then the base station, so messages between the two do not interfere.
+This is because the stations are sending on a different frequency than the base station, so messages between the two do not interfere.

 The protocol worked!
 Although, it's not very efficient.
-You can look at the [original paper](https://www.eng.hawaii.edu/wp-content/uploads/2020/06/abramson19xx-THE-ALOHA-SYSTEM%E2%80%94Another-alternative-for-computer-communications.pdf) to see that they calculate the efficiency of this algorithm to be 18.6% of the theoretical optimal throughput.
+You can look at the [original paper](https://www.eng.hawaii.edu/wp-content/uploads/2020/06/abramson19xx-THE-ALOHA-SYSTEM%E2%80%94Another-alternative-for-computer-communications.pdf) to see that they calculate the efficiency of this algorithm to be 18.4% of the theoretical optimal throughput (the paper has a typo of 18.6%).
 They also calculate that the network can only handle up to 324 users, after which, there is so much interference that not a single message can make it to the base station.
 But typical traffic for ALOHA was small enough that this protocol was sufficient.

 This was followed by many improvements, such as using [slotted ALOHA](https://dl.acm.org/doi/pdf/10.1145/1024916.1024920), which increased the throughput to 36.8% efficiency by using time slots.
 And these improvements only [continued](https://en.wikipedia.org/wiki/ALOHAnet#Protocol).
 But more interesting was the development that ALOHA inspired in other mediums.